 - Sapodilla - 35 thousand dongs

 - Coconut - 20 thousand Dong (1 piece)

 In restaurant menus and on the shelves you will find everything from a local draft beer to expensive whiskey and liqueurs.
 There are also plenty of soft drinks, including exotic.

 Don't forget to buy a souvenir home a bottle of whiskey with a snake, Scorpion or other reptiles.
 They are sold everywhere, but take your time and look at the price.
 Market prices are not always cheaper than in the souvenir shops or stores.
 For example, a half-liter bottle in the shop at the tunnel complex of Cu Chi was 35 000 VND, but the same bottle on the market Ben Thanh in Saigon, offered to buy for 150 000!
 Of course, the market you can haggle, but is it worth if you can buy cheaper at a fixed price?
 Problems with the export of such bottles in reasonable quantities was observed, but not in hand Luggage, so you have to carefully pack glass bottles in Luggage.
-The bottle contents can be drunk (from experience), and then pour in the whiskey or brandy.
+The bottle contents can be drunk (from experience), and then pour in the whiskey or brandy many more times.

 From soft drinks – lots of fresh juices and shakes made with exotic fruits, which are abundant in the country.
 From almost every kind of fruit growing here, or mixtures thereof prepared juice or shake with ice.
 A glass of this drink in a restaurant costs 30 000 – 35 000 dongs.
 Be sure to try at least once the juice from sugar cane on the street (from 6000 Dong per glass).
 It will squeeze out of the reeds right in front of you, adding a little syrup, lime juice.